 When I had my first anxiety attack at work, I waited until I got physically ill to ask to go home.
 I guess, to me, it didn’t feel like mental symptoms were as palpable, significant, or real as physical ones.
 Only physical symptoms could validate my troubles and make me feel less guilty and embarrassed about admitting that I needed some form of help.

 Thinking that mental health problems are, in some way, not as real as physical ones is not uncommon.
-This year, millions of Internet users have asked Google if mental illness is real, and the Internet abounds with public awareness campaigns from the government and non-profit organizations answering with a resounding “Yes!”
+This year, millions of Internet users have asked Google if mental illness is real, and the Internet abounds with

 “Anxiety disorders are real, serious medical conditions — just as real and serious as physical disorders such as heart disease or diabetes,” write the ADAA.